zephyrproject-rtos/zephyr/doc/guides/dts/api-usage.rst

    multilevel interrupt numbering.

-   This is currently not very well documented, and you'll need to read the scripts source code and existing drivers for more details if you are writing a device driver.
+   This is currently not very well documented, and you'll need to read the scripts' source code and existing drivers for more details if you are writing a device driver.

 .. _phandle-properties: